brson/the-end-of-unsafety/script.md

 ## CREAT

-So now we get to Rust.
+So now we're going to get to Rust.

 In 2009 Brendan Eich, the creator of JavaScript, and co-founder of Mozilla, was thinking about these problems a lot, and despairing.